acrn-project/acrn-project.github.io/_posts/2018-08-15-network-virtualization-in-acrn.markdown

 # Architecture of Network Virtualization
 <br>

 Sending the network data from UOS to the outside requires lots of modules working together.
-It involves UOS network stack, virtio-net frontend driver, ACRN hypervisor, VHM module in SOS, ACRN device model, SOS network stack, bridge, tap device, IGB driver and so on.
+It involves UOS network stack, virtio-net frontend driver, ACRN hypervisor, VHM module in SOS, ACRN device model, virtio-net backend driver, SOS network stack, bridge, tap device, IGB driver and so on.
 Figure 1 shows the network virtualization architecture in ACRN.
 This figure links many necessary network virtualization components together for easy understanding.
 The green components are parts of ACRN solution while the gray components are parts of Linux kernel.

 <br>